BREAKATHON/WingBuddy/CONTRIBUTIONS.md

 ## Communication channels

 Under construction.
 For now we have the slack channels that were used during the hackathon.
-You can reach out here on github for an invite, since the slack contains personal info.
-We will likely soon look for a more longterm mode of project communication and community building!
+You can reach out here on github to any of the existing contributors to inquire for an invite, since the slack still contains personal info.
+We will likely soon look for a longterm mode of project communication and community building!

 ## Original hackathon team